Digital-first processes and procedures are the way forward for many RIM professionals, but this digital path is not without its challenges.

-The first reason stems from one of the ongoing struggles information management teams face: the inability to scale with the needs of the organization.
-Records teams are frequently asked to “do more with less,” and that makes it really important to understand how your team spends its time.
+The first reason to digitize documents stems from one of the ongoing struggles information management teams face: the inability to scale with the needs of the organization.
+Records teams are frequently asked to “do more with less,” making it important to understand how your team spends its time.

-A typical knowledge worker spends, on average, 1.8 hours per day looking for information.
-Over 9 hours a week.
-This means that for every five people hired, only four are actually doing their jobs.
-Imagine having that time back?
-Think of all the things you and your team could accomplish.
-With all the responsibilities you are managing, how can you afford to waste this much time trying to find paper?
+A typical knowledge worker spends an average of 1.8 hours per day searching for information.
+That’s over 9 hours a week!
+Imagine having that time back… Think of everything you and your team could accomplish.
+With all the responsibilities you are managing, how can you afford to waste this much time trying to locate information?

 What if you could find documents in 30 seconds or less?

-Think about that… Imagine having all business-critical documents available at your fingertips.
-Now imagine those documents in an organized and structured environment allowing for targeted results so you aren’t spending time fishing through pages of results.
+Think about that… Imagine having all business-critical documents readily available in an organized and structured environment.

-The second reason is for organizations that are geographically dispersed.
-Don’t think this doesn’t apply to you because geographically dispersed can mean different states, towns, or even floors within a building.
+The second reason to digitize documents is relevant for organizations that are geographically dispersed but don’t think this only applies to remote workers.
+Geographically dispersed can mean offices in different states, towns, or even floors within a building.

 Look at HR documents, for example.
-Typically hiring is done at an individual office, while the paperwork is centralized.
-There are a couple of challenges with this process.
-The first is logistics.
+Typically, hiring is done at an individual office where the paperwork is centralized.
+There are a couple of challenges with this process— one being logistics.
 How does the new hire paperwork get from point A to point B?
 How does the hiring manager access those documents?
 Do they end up keeping copies?
-How much back and forth occurs ensuring paperwork is complete and filled out properly?
+How much back and forth occurs to ensure paperwork is complete and filled out properly?

-Challenges continue to occur with employee mobility.
-Here’s a scenario: An employee gets promoted to a new department.
+Challenges continue to occur with employee mobility, like when an employee gets promoted.
 How does the paperwork flow from the former manager to the new manager?
 Similarly, if that employee moves between office locations, business units, or even regions, how does the new manager gain access to the employee file?
-And is HR creating multiple files for that individual?
+Is HR creating multiple files for that individual?

 Since paper is the medium of choice in many organizations, the paper shuffle is constant.

-And of course, when an employee does poorly and the manager needs to take action, the problem is compounded.
-Consider your turnover rates and the costs, risks, and the chance of being out of compliance by having missing or incomplete information in the employee file.
+And of course, when an employee does poorly and the manager needs to take corrective action, the problem is compounded.
+Consider your turnover rates, costs, risks, and the chance of being out of compliance by having missing or incomplete information in the employee file.
 If your organization ends up in a lawsuit, an incomplete employee record is not going to help your case.
-Digitization solves the problem of geography by making where something occurs irrelevant to how it is processed and accessed.

 The reality is these records should never leave your possession.
 Period.
 Digitally or physically.
-And you should have a complete audit of who has viewed them, and when.
-And, you should be able to restrict access to view only, so no extra copies are made or forwarded.
+You should have a complete audit of who has viewed them, and when.
+And you should be able to restrict access to view only, so no copies are made or forwarded.

 No doubt you already have technology solutions that deliver one or more specialized functions.
-HRIS, ECM and ERP systems all serve different purposes, and all generate records, and they all tend to act as information silos.
-It is hard to integrate them into a single comprehensive view of the sensitive information your records team is responsible for.
-You need to log in to each system and remember how each works.
-You are on a scavenger hunt to gather up a comprehensive view of an employee.
+HRIS, ECM, and ERP systems, for example, all serve different purposes, generate records, and tend to act as information silos.
+It’s hard to integrate them into a single comprehensive view of the sensitive information your records team is responsible for.
+You need to log in to each system, remember how it works, and search for the information you need.

 The same documents or information might exist in more than one system, but they may be different versions.
-In some cases, people are printing out documents from one system to add them to another or to put them into a paper personnel file.
-Unfortunately, paper is frequently the only common integration mechanism that all of these systems understand.
+In some cases, people print out documents from one system to add them to another or to put them into a paper file.
+Unfortunately, paper is frequently the only common integration mechanism that all these systems understand.

 Ask yourself this question – “How confident are you that all your records are complete?”

-Can you say with confidence that you have complete control of all classes of sensitive information?
-Are you sure it is all up to date – are they fully executed copies and not drafts?
+Can you confidently say that you have complete control of all classes of sensitive information?
+Are you sure it’s all up to date and not still in draft status?
 Unfortunately, our files don’t tell us when documents are missing.
 The moment you need a document is the wrong time to find out you don’t have it.

 What if you knew with certainty that the files were complete?
-Would that help you sleep better at night or be prepared for that internal audit?
-With strong workflow and monitoring controls, your document management system should constantly scan through all relevant files, testing for completeness and looking for expiring documents and those needing updating.
+Would that help you sleep better at night or be prepared for an internal audit?
+With strong workflow and monitoring controls, your document management system should constantly scan through relevant files, test for completeness, and look for expiring documents or those needing updates.

-For HR documents, and anything else containing personally identifiable information (PII), you need to ensure records are kept as long as needed, but no longer.
-Conversely, your CFO and General Counsel probably want to ensure that all records are destroyed as soon as they are eligible so that you have a strong position of consistently following policies in the event a destroyed document ever becomes a legal issue (also known as spoliation of evidence).
+For documents containing personally identifiable information (PII), you need to ensure records are kept as long as needed, but no longer.
+Conversely, your CFO and General Counsel probably want to ensure that all records are destroyed as soon as they’re eligible, so you have a strong position of consistently following policies in the event a destroyed document ever becomes a legal issue (also known as spoliation of evidence).

 Each document type has a specific retention schedule.
-In most cases, the retention period is triggered by an event – employee termination, contract expiration, or invoice pay date being some common examples.
-When documents are on paper, they all go into a folder, and it is totally impractical to constantly monitor each file and clean out the ones that need to be destroyed.
-Frequently, the folders for terminated employees or long-term contracts are put in a box and shipped off-site, where nobody is going to rummage through them for quite a while.
+Usually, the retention period is triggered by an event – employee termination, contract expiration, or invoice pay date being some common examples.
+When documents are on paper, they go into a folder, and it’s totally impractical to constantly monitor each file and clean out the ones that need to be destroyed.
+Records with long retention periods are often put in a box and shipped off-site, where nobody is going to rummage through them for quite a while.

-Perhaps most importantly, a system that understands information governance also includes a “litigation hold” or “legal hold” mechanism.
-In the event there is a legal dispute, an audit, or regulatory issue, it is critical that the system freezes the related documents, and prevents them from being destroyed.
-With a digital platform and a strong information governance solution, information managers, finance, and legal all achieve their goals.
+Perhaps most importantly, digital document management systems often include a “litigation hold” or “legal hold” feature.
+In the event there’s a legal dispute, audit, or regulatory issue, it’s critical that the system prevents the related documents from being destroyed.
+With document digitization and a strong information governance solution, information managers, finance, and legal all achieve their goals.

-Each of these six reasons to digitize your important documents ties back to the theme of compliance.
-Chances are that one or more of these reasons resonates with your situation.
-As an information professional, you have a broad range of responsibilities, but it is important to recognize that creating a proper environment for the safe, secure, and compliant management of documents is key to achieving them.
+Each of these six reasons for document digitization ties back to the theme of compliance.
+As an information professional, you have a broad range of responsibilities, but creating a proper environment for the safe, secure, and compliant management of documents is the most important.